Advertisement banner for Offline Motrobike Guides and Maps

-For most of the year, Saigon is just too darn hot, humid, busy and polluted to enjoy during the daylight hours.
-At night, however, temperatures are cool, humidity is low, traffic is light, and even the air quality seems to improve: it’s the perfect time to see the city.
-After dark, when the office workers, the revellers, the tourists have gone home, Saigon is still there: all its famous buildings are still standing, its waterways still flowing, and even some of its markets and street food vendors are still doing business.
-Like all great cities, Saigon never really sleeps.
-Night is also the only time you can actually enjoy riding a motorbike in Saigon.
-In the small hours, it’s possible to leisurely roll down the city’s wide, tree-lined boulevards, meander along its waterside avenues, and over its many new bridges.
-At night, Saigon is a beautiful and easily traversed city.
-The following guide is an urban route designed specifically for riding after dark: I call it the Saigon Midnight Motorbike Loop.
+For most of the year, Ho Chi Minh City (Saigon) is just too darn hot, humid, busy and polluted to enjoy during the daylight hours.
+At night, however, temperatures are cool, humidity is low, traffic is light and even the air quality seems to improve: it’s the perfect time to see the city.
+After dark, when the office workers, the revellers and the tourists have all gone home, Ho Chi Minh City is still there: all its famous buildings still standing, its waterways still flowing, and even some of its markets and street food vendors still doing business.
+Like all great cities, Ho Chi Minh never really sleeps.
+Night is also the only time that you can truly enjoy riding a motorbike in the city.
+In the small hours, it’s possible to leisurely roll down the city’s wide, tree-lined boulevards, meander along its waterside avenues and glide over its many shiny new bridges.
+At night, Ho Chi Minh is a beautiful and easily traversed city.
+The following guide is an urban route designed specifically for riding after dark, called the Midnight Motorbike Loop

 [Back Top]